go.to/

 Todo ABBA

-A new compilation entitled "Todo ABBA" was released in Spain in 2004.
-The compilation contained 1 CD and 1 DVD.
-Both the CD and the DVD contained 19 songs and among them Spanish versions of "I Have a Dream", "When All Is Said and Done" and "Happy New Year".
+A compilation entitled "Todo ABBA" was released in Spain in 2004.
+The compilation contained 1 CD and 1 DVD with 19 songs and among them Spanish versions of "I Have a Dream", "When All Is Said and Done" and "Happy New Year".
 A special single edition with "Mamma Mia" and "Waterloo" promoted the release.